IsaiahPressman/kaggle-lux-2024/write-up.md

 - Clippy and Ruff, again, to perform code linting
 - Mypy to statically type check the Python code

+## Conclusion

 In the end, the final codebase including tests consisted of ~10,800 lines of Rust and ~6,500 lines of Python.
-Though I wrote considerably more code and more complicated code for this season than season 1, I was able to do so in less time.
+Though I wrote considerably more code and more complicated code for this season than season 1, I felt I was able to do so more efficiently.
-This is certainly in part due to experience, but I also credit the test-driven approach with saving me a considerable amount of time fixing my mistakes.
+This is certainly in part due to experience, but I also credit the test-driven approach with saving me a considerable amount of time in fixing my mistakes.
-It was a humbling reminder that writing lots of code is not hard, but writing correct code is.
+It was a humbling reminder that writing lots of code isn't hard, but writing correct code is.

-## Conclusion

-TODO:
-- This has been a great competition + experience
-- Thanks to organizers again, plus thank competitors + discord discussions
+Feel free to reach out with any questions or post them in the comments below and I'll do my best to answer them.
+This experience has been a ton of fun, and I want to again thank the organizers, my teammate, and the other competitors for a lively discussion and exciting competition.
-- Look forward to reading other solutions
+I look forward to reading through and learning from the other teams' solutions over the coming days, and I eagerly await Lux season 4!
-- Look forward to next season
-- Happy to answer questions in comments